andrewprograms/gpu_xml_parser/README.md

   parsed_elements = parser.parse()
   ```

-License
+### License
 This project is licensed under the MIT License.

-Acknowledgements
+### Acknowledgements
-CuPy
+- CuPy
-RAPIDS
+- RAPIDS
-Dask
+- Dask
-Python
+- Python
+- Rust

-Thank you for using the GPU-Accelerated DOCX Parser!
+### Thank you for checking out the GPU-Accelerated DOCX Parser!
 If you encounter any issues or have suggestions, feel free to open an issue.